rohan0881/rohan0881/README.md

 ### Hi there, I'm Rohan -👋

 🔭 Working as an Oracle SQL/PLSQL Developer in Oracle at Deloitte India (Offices of the US).
-🌱 Responsible for Crafting, Developing and Deploying software in PL/SQL Scripts along with Cloud Solutions.
+🌱 Responsible for Crafting, Developing and Deploying software.

 - 🥅 2021 Goals: Contribute more to Open Source projects